sourcegraph/about/handbook/marketing/livestream.md

 Ask the customer:

 > Could you add the following configuration to your Sourcegraph instance's global user settings found at https://sourcegraph.example.com/site-admin/global-settings?
-This will let all the users visiting Sourcegraph know that they can join the webinar via a dismissible notice:
+This will let all the users visiting Sourcegraph know that they can join the livestream via a dismissible notice:
 >
 > ![image](https://user-images.githubusercontent.com/3173176/75200913-423db180-5724-11ea-9ee9-fbea5be2129b.png)
 >